Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 Finally, I made it to Liege, the off-the-beaten-track town in Belgium’s Far Eastern city.

-From the 3 cities that we visited that weekend (including Brussels & Antwerp), it was the one that I knew the least, and I wasn’t sure if there would be many things to do in Liege, Belgium.
+Of the 3 cities we visited that weekend (including Brussels & Antwerp), it was the one I knew the least, and I wasn’t sure if there would be many things to do in Liege, Belgium.

-But I was pleasantly surprised by all the wonderful places to see in Liege.
+But I was pleasantly surprised by all the beautiful places in Liege.

-Before visiting Liège, a very fundamental question arises: how to name the city properly!
+Before visiting Liège, a fundamental question arises: how to name the city correctly!

 What should you call Liège, Belgium?